NFL Wild Card Weekend 2019: Bracket Predictions for Postseason's Opening Round

 Aside from T.Y.
 Hilton, the Colts don't have a dynamic group of wide receivers.
 Quarterback Andrew Luck has trusted and utilized some of the unknown talents in the passing attack such as running back Nyheim Hines and wideout Chester Rogers.
 Tight end Eric Ebron scored 13 touchdowns this season as a key cog in the offense.

-The Texans can't simply game plan to neutralize a specific player.
+The Texans can't game-plan to neutralize a specific player.
 The front seven will need to pressure Luck into tossing ill-advised passes.
-There's one major issue—he's well-protected in the pocket and only took 18 sacks this season.
+There's one major issue: He's well-protected in the pocket and only took 18 sacks this season.

 Texans quarterback Deshaun Watson took the most sacks (62) this year.
 He's thrown to one reliable pass-catcher in DeAndre Hopkins, who's arguably the best at his position, but it's easier to focus on one dominant playmaker.
 If the All-Pro wideout doesn't have stellar performance, Houston will struggle to score points.